-In practice, offering incentives is a powerful, tangible force for motivating public behavior and cultivating new habits.
-With that in mind, the act aims to foster circular economics by instituting a requirement under which all beverage containers returned by customers could be redeemed for a 10-cent refund.
+Incentives are a powerful force for motivating changes in individual and corporate practices.
+With that in mind, this bill proposes a requirement for customers to be eligible for a 10 cent refund in return for used beverage containers.
 If unclaimed, the refunds would go back to beverage producers to supplement their investments in collection and recycling infrastructure.

-“Beginning in January 2022, some of the most common single-use plastic products that pollute our environment, cannot be recycled, and have readily available alternatives will be source reduced and phased out from sale and distribution” [BFFP Pollution Act].
+The bill also sets important benchmarks for changes in production and consumption: “Beginning in January 2022, some of the most common single-use plastic products that pollute our environment, cannot be recycled, and have readily available alternatives will be source reduced and phased out from sale and distribution.”

-This will include prohibitions on plastic carryout bags, some food and drink ware, and expanded polystyrene products (aka Styrofoam).
+This will include prohibitions on plastic carryout bags, some food and drink containers, and expanded polystyrene products (also known as Styrofoam).

-Additionally, federally-funded studies and literature analysis on plastic tobacco filters, electronic cigarette parts and derelict fishing gear would be utilized for the relevant agencies to enact mitigative programs and policies.
+Additionally, the bill calls for federally-funded studies and literature analysis on plastic tobacco filters, electronic cigarette parts, and derelict fishing gear to guide federal agencies in enacting pollution mitigation policies.

 Carryout Bag Fee

 What’s more effective than incentives?
 Disincentives— that’s right!
-Simply stated, the physiological phenomenon of loss aversion suggests that people dislike losses more than they enjoy benefits.
+This boils down to a principle of behavioral economics called loss aversion: people dislike losses more than they enjoy benefits.

-To that effect, the Break Free From Plastic Pollution Act would impose a fee on carryout bags.
-The resulting profits would be used to fund access to reusable bags, local cleanup efforts and improved recycling infrastructure.
+As a disincentive for consumers to use fewer plastic bags, the bill proposes a fee on carryout bags.
+The money generated by this fee would be used to fund access to reusable bags, local cleanup efforts, and improved recycling infrastructure.
 Alternatively, a business could retain the fee if they implement an incentive program that credits customers who opt for bringing their own reusable bags.

 Minimum Recycled Content Requirement

-It doesn’t stop there!
-The EPA would also be required to implement recycled content minimums for other products, but the bill acknowledges that this is secondary to review by the National Institute of Standards and Technology on technical feasibility.
+The EPA would also be required to implement recycled content minimums for other products, but this is dependent on assessment of technological feasibility by the National Institute of Standards and Technology.